Julie Overbaugh: Leadership and institutional recognition

 Overbaugh has served in numerous leadership roles in the field nationally and internationally, including chair of NIH grant review panels on both HIV molecular biology and HIV immunology, as Chair of the Burroughs Wellcome Fund Investigators in the Pathogenesis of Infectious Diseases Award committee, and as chair of Conference on Retroviruses and Opportunistic Infections (CROI) as well as other major meetings.

-Overbaugh also had major leadership role within her institutions.
+Overbaugh also had major leadership roles within her institutions.
 In 2017, Overbaugh was appointed the inaugural Hutch associate director for graduate education.
 In that capacity, she was subsequently named the inaugural senior vice president for education and in these leadership roles she established a new Office of Education and Training at the Fred Hutch.
 Overbaugh also established and led an NIH funded program to support and train graduate students pursuing research on viral evolution and pathogenesis across Seattle institutions and she served in a leadership role in the Medical Sciences Training program.

 Her education and career development efforts along with her scientific excellence were widely recognized in the Seattle community.
 Despite never being given the tenure-track position afforded her male colleagues while at University of Washington, various university selection committees recognized her scientific excellence, both while there and when she moved to the Fred Hutch.
 In 1994, as a junior faculty member at UW, Overbaugh was selected to present the New Investigator lecture to the University of Medical School.
 In 2011, while at Fred Hutch, she was honored as the distinguished scientist of the year by the University of Washington School of Medicine.
 As part of this recognition, she presented her work to the School of Medicine in the Science in Medicine seminar series in a talk entitled “Deciphering the biology of HIV transmission: A basic scientist’s journey into interdisciplinary, international HIV research”.
 The University of Washington also recognized Overbaugh with an outstanding mentoring award in 2007.
 The Fred Hutch soon followed, bestowing their faculty mentoring award on Overbaugh in 2008.